Nancy Amendt-Lyon, Dr. phil., M.A.

 I started my training in Gestalt therapy 1976 in an Austrian group under the direction the Fritz Perls Institute Düsseldorf, continued by the direction of the Institut für Integrative Gestalttherapie Würzburg and finally – 1987 – graduated from FS Integrative Gestalttherapie / ÖAGG.
 I have had a lot of experiences with body therapy, with generation work and system constellations.

 Since 1982 I am working as Gestalt therapist.
 199 I was registered in the Austrian psychotherapist list.
-I am individual member of the EAGT.

 I did trainings und seminars in different fields and led different courses at the university.